moderndatacompany/dataos.info/docs/products/data_product/index.md

 ### **Entity First Data Product**

-ntity-first Data Products are organized and structured based on the characteristics and origins of the underlying data sources themselves.
-There is emphasis on ensuring data quality, governance, and compliance with organizational standards and policies.​ They often aligning closely with the data domains of the organization.​ At times, they are also referred to as Source-aligned Data Products
+Entity-first Data Products are organized and structured based on the characteristics and origins of the underlying data sources themselves.
+There is emphasis on ensuring data quality, governance, and compliance with organizational standards and policies.​ They often aligning closely with the data domains of the organization.​ At times, they are also referred to as Source-aligned Data Products.
+Examples include Data Warehouses, which centralize and integrate data across an organization, and Master Data Management Systems, which ensure consistency and accuracy of key data entities like customers or products.

 ### **Model First Data Product**

 Model-first Data Products are designed and structured primarily around the needs, preferences, and use cases of the end-users or consumers of the data.
-There is emphasis on understanding the semantics and context in which users will interact with the data.​This essentially means modeling the outcome first (prototyping) and then putting the parts together to bring the product vision to life. ​At times, they are also referred to as Consumer-aligned Data Products.​
+There is emphasis on understanding the semantics and context in which users will interact with the data.​This essentially means modeling the outcome first (prototyping) and then putting the parts together to bring the product vision to life. ​At times, they are also referred to as Consumer-aligned Data Products.​ Examples include Business Intelligence Dashboards that provide visual analytics for decision-making, Predictive Analytics Models that forecast future trends based on historical data, and Recommendation Systems that suggest items based on user behavior and preferences.

 ## Data Product Development Lifecycle